MCSCSM-Capping/Regalia-Ordering-System/README.md

 > If there are errors run as Admin
 > sudo npm i (enter password)

-Step 6.
-Inorder to run the project you will need to run both projects at the same time
+# Inorder to run the project you will need to run both projects at the same time

 > cd Regalia-Ordering-System-WebApi/
 > dotnet watch run - watch run will look for any new changes made to the WebApi and will restart the server if changes are made
 > dotnet run - will run the WebApi, However, any new changes made to the WebApi will require a server restart
-> To restart the WebApi just Control-C and preform another dotnet run
-# To Run Regalia-Ordering-System-SPA
+> To restart the WebApi just Control-C and preform another dotnet run To Run Regalia-Ordering-System-SPA
 > cd Regalia-Ordering-System-SPA/
 > npm start or ng serve